 It is possible for a project to contain more than one list, each with its own settings.
 However, in most cases that should not be necessary.
 Because contacts in different lists are completely separate (i.e. no shared history or attributes), you should only create a new list if there is no relationship between List A and List B. Instead of creating a new list, use groups and smart groups to organize your contacts within a list.
 This will help you maintain important information, like unsubscribe status and history.

 If your list contains groups of contacts that you think really should belong to their own, separate list, you can move them to a new list after upgrading.
-However, before doing so, please re-read the guidance above about keeping contacts in one list and consider if using groups and smart groups to organize within one main list would be better.
+However, before doing so, please re-read the guidance above about keeping contacts in one list and consider if using groups and smart groups to organize within your main list would be better.

 After upgrading, you may find that your main list contains lots of duplicate contacts.
 This is not unusual, since earlier versions of Direct Mail made it very easy to accidentally import duplicate contacts (see above).
 To resolve those duplicate addresses after upgrading, select your main list and choose “Contacts > Resolve Duplicates…” from the menu bar at the top of your screen and follow the on-screen prompts.